Ghostly Tales from Japanese Folklore

 As with any story that is adapted many times over, Yotsuya Kaidan has been embellished with many different details, side characters and subplots over the years.
 But the crux of the story has remained relatively consistent from its kabuki roots...

 The sordid story begins with incensed ronin (a masterless samurai) Tamiya Iemon killing his father-in-law for urging him to break up with his daughter Oiwa.
 They are subsequently married.
 A woman named Oume falls in love with Iemon and conspires against the beautiful Oiwa.
-She sends her a tropical poison disguised as a facial cream.
+She sends her a topical poison disguised as a facial cream.
 Oiwa uses the poisonous cream and is disfigured, and Iemon asks a servant to create grounds for a divorce.
 Unable to be complicit in his master's deeds, the servant simply shows Oiwa her new ghastly appearance in a mirror.
 She is driven to madness, and cuts her own throat in hysteria.

 As in every good ghost story, a tragic death is followed by supernatural revenge.
 Oiwa's one and only objective in the afterlife is to make sure that Iemon and his family's lives become a living hell.